rage/java-programming-fall-19/data/part-1/5-calculating.md

 <!-- Kokonaislukujen jakolasku on hieman hankalampi operaatio.
 Jakolausekkeessa käytettyjen muuttujien tyyppi määrää evaluaation tuloksena saatavan arvon tyypin.
 Jos kaikki jakolausekkeessa olevat muuttujat ovat kokonaislukuja, on tulos myös kokonaisluku. -->

-Dividing integers is a slightly trickier operation.
+Division of integers is a slightly trickier operation.
 The types of the variables that are part of the division determine the type of result achieved by executing the command.
-If all of the variables in the division are integers, the resulting value is an integer as well.
+If all of the variables in the division expression are integers, the resulting value is an integer as well.

 <!-- ```java
 int tulos = 3 / 2;